whippet-code/whippet-code/README.md

 💬 Ask me about breathing (trust me, it's more complex than you know).
 Also cycling, see you on Zwift!

 🐕 Papa to a rascally whippet.

-Today I learnt that deleting old repos that were created for bootcamp tasks removes those commits from my graph...... it's not so green now :(

 ☕️
 <p align="center">